Portable Soccer Goals

-Unlike the other two goals we’ve talked about above, the Bownet can be used indoors provided you grab yourself some weighted sandbags – defiantly beats using cones!
+Unlike the other two goals we’ve talked about above, the Powernet can be used indoors provided you grab yourself some weighted sandbags – definitely beats using cones!

 Great for small sided games at school sessions too.

 Tournaments and other competitive games?
-I’d probably go with the GOLME if I’m honest.
+I’d probably go with the GOLME or FORZA soccer goals if I’m honest.